mi2rl/3DP-COVID19/Readme_ENG.md

 ## 4. Mask-strap holder

-*	Wearing a mask for many hours can cause the pain behind the ear.
-This device is developed to lessen that kind of pain and also reduce the gap between face and the mask with size control.
+*	Wearing a mask for many hours can cause pain behind the ear.
+This device is developed to lessen that kind of pain and also reduce the gap between face and the mask by size control.
 *	Merit: Made in two type
 –	Type1 : putting on around the ear, projections make resistance with hairs so that not slip, size adjustable for face size (3-step).
 –	Type2: not putting on the ear, without projections so that the contact surface on the neck is not uncomfortable, adjustable for face size (3-step).
 *	Printing with flexible materials (e.g. TPU in FDM) are recommended.
 *	STL link:
               https://github.com/mi2rl/3DP-COVID19/blob/master/ear_safety_v3%200.5MI2RL.stl

    ![image](https://user-images.githubusercontent.com/62414626/78638916-10edff00-78e8-11ea-8b6f-846deb11b78b.png)